You made it to Step Three!! Up until now, the steps have been pretty simple….but today it’s time to dig into the nitty-gritty of trip planning.

 Now it’s time to get out your notes and laptop and get ready to research.
 A couple of websites that you may find helpful are the official NPS website and the Dirt In My Shoes Ultimate Guide to Yellowstone.
 Here we go!

 First, you’ll want to make a list of the things you absolutely don’t want to miss while you are in Yellowstone.
-These are the big points of interest that initially peaked your interest in taking a trip to the park.
+These are the big points of interest that initially piqued your interest in taking a trip to the park.

 If it’s your first time to Yellowstone, this list will probably include places like Old Faithful, Artist Point, and Grand Prismatic.

-This list might also include wildlife viewing spots, activities you’d like to take part in, or restaurants you’re dying to try depending on your own personal interests and priorities.
+This list might also include wildlife viewing spots, activities you’d like to take part in, or restaurants you’re dying to try depending on your personal interests and priorities.

 Second, make a list of things that would be nice to do or see if you’re able to fit them in.
 Maybe you’re really excited about the geysers, but you’re not sure if you’ll be able to get to a few of the smaller ones.
 Put those smaller ones on this list.